Emigration Guides: Is Now the Time to Emigrate to Australia?

 At present, Australia’s economy is particularly strong and certain industries are experiencing a boom.
 The construction industry is seeing a steady increase in activity and demand which is producing opportunities for skilled migrants from the trade sector.
 This has resulted in an extremely high output of commercial and residential properties being built which could mean a drop in rental and property prices.
 However, Australia has one of the highest number of millionaires and people are often prepared to pay 40% of their wage on rent to live near a major city.

-Demand in online shopping has increased dramatically in recent year and has opened up job opportunities for web developers, content editors, social media experts, big data analysts, cyber security and staff to assist with transactions, customer service and shipping.
+Demand in online shopping has increased dramatically in recent years and has opened up job opportunities for web developers, content editors, social media experts, big data analysts, cybersecurity and staff to assist with transactions, customer service and shipping.

 There’s also good news regarding increased opportunities in the IT sector where salaries are on the rise and so too is the demand for skilled IT occupations.
 Provided you have an in-demand skill-set, you should be able to find a job in the industry.